Message from the Chair of Governors

 It has been a privilege to Chair the Local Governing Body for Friesland School.
 I took on the role of Chair just prior to academisation.
 Despite the difficulties at that time, it has been a pleasure to see how Friesland has advanced since then and also benefitted from this collaborative venture while maintaining its independence of character.

 In addition to a diverse Local Governing Body who bring expertise from their various backgrounds in the service of the school, we also have many Governors with children at Friesland, not just the designated Parent Governors.
-The recently introduced Challenge days have given the Local Governing Body a good insight into the operation of Friesland on a day-to-day basis.
+Our Challenge days give the Local Governing Body a good insight into the operation of Friesland on a day-to-day basis.
 The meetings arranged with staff and with students have been particularly helpful.

 I see a key part of the role of Governors is to bring together the interests of the school, its staff, the pupils and their families to help develop and improve the school to the benefit of all its stakeholders.
 Governors are not involved in the day-to-day running of the school or with managing specific issues.
 However, if you would like to inform us of general or strategic issues involving or affecting the school, we would be pleased to hear from you via our Governance Professional Sarah Hand.